DaanKorver/ColorLog/README.md

   **IMPORTANT: The CDN is not online yet so this option becomes available soon!**

-  **IMPORTANT: Make sure the ColorLog.js file is above your main JavaScript file in the markup!**
+  **IMPORTANT: Make sure the CND Link is above your main JavaScript file in the markup!**

   Example: